UnfinishedStuff/AS7262_Pi/README.md

 **Introduction**

 This is a set of functions for using the [Sparkfun AS7262 Visible Spectrometer](https://www.sparkfun.com/products/14347) with the Raspberry Pi.
-The Default I2C address of the device is 0x49.
-Requires the *SMBus*, *time* and *struct* Python modules, all installed on the Pi by default.

 Please note that these were written for and have only been tested on the *visible* spectrometer board, not the similar AS7263 near infra-red board.

-There are 4 files in this repo:
+There are 5 files in this repo:
 1) README.md is the file you're currently reading and contains information about how to use this repo.
 2) AS7262_Pi.py contains all of the functions which make the AS7262 board work with the Pi.
 3) Basic_example.py is, well, a basic, minimalist example of how to use the AS7262 board with the Pi.
 4) UHHD_spectrometer.py is a more advanced demo script which displays the readings of the AS7262 on a Pimoroni Unicorn HAT HD in a bar chart-like format.
 You can see it in action in the .gif at the top of this page.
+5) Rainbows.gif is just a gif of the board in action with a Pimoroni Unicorn HAT HD and the UHHD_spectrometer.py demo script.

+The AS7262 communicates with the Pi using the I2C bus.
+The I2C address of the device is 0x49, and the script requires the *SMBus*, *time* and *struct* Python modules, all installed on the Pi by default.

 **Connecting the board**

 The board has what Sparkfun calls Qwiic connectors, but it's possible to connect the board to the Raspberry Pi's GPIO pin headers with a little soldering.
-Use jumper wires to connect GND to one of the Pi's GPIO Ground wires, 3v3 to the Pi's 3v3 pin, SDA to BCM2/GPIO3, and SCL to BCM3/GPIO5.
-See https://www.pinout.xyz if you need help.
+Use jumper wires to connect the breakout's GND to one of the Pi's GPIO Ground wires, 3v3 to the Pi's 3v3 pin, SDA to BCM2/GPIO3, and SCL to BCM3/GPIO5.
+See [Pinout.xyz](https://www.pinout.xyz) if you need help.
 This script doesn't currently support interacting with the interrupt or reset pins.

 **Suggested usage:**

-0) Ensure that I2C is enabled on your Pi: run `sudo raspi-config` in a terminal, and then go to Interfacing Options > I2C > yes
+0) Ensure that I2C is enabled on your Pi: run `sudo raspi-config` in a terminal, and then go to `Interfacing Options` > `I2C` > `yes`.

-1) Download this repo by running `git clone https://github.com/Shoe-Pi/AS7262_Pi` in a terminal
+1) Download this repo by running `git clone https://github.com/Shoe-Pi/AS7262_Pi` in a terminal.

-2) Place the file called "AS7262_Pi.py" in the same directory as your script, and import it
+2) Place the file called "AS7262_Pi.py" in the same directory as your script, and import it.

-3) Use set_gain(gain) to set the gain (by default the Sparkfun Arduino library uses a gain value of 3, for x64 gain)
+3) Use `set_gain(gain)` to set the gain (by default the Sparkfun Arduino library for the AS7262 uses a gain value of 3, for x64 gain).

-4) Use set_integration_time(time) to set the integration time (by default the Sparkfun Arduino library uses a value of 50, for 140ms cycle time)
+4) Use `set_integration_time(time)` to set the integration time (by default the Sparkfun Arduino library uses a value of 50, for 140ms cycle time).

-5) Use set_measurement_mode(mode) to tell the board how often to take readings.
+5) Use `set_measurement_mode(mode)` to tell the board how often to take readings.
 A value of 3 measures a single set of red, orange, yellow, green, blue and violet values.

-6) Use get_calibrated_values() to return a list of 6 floats with values in the order ROYGBV.
+6) Use `get_calibrated_values()` to return a list of 6 floats with values in the order ROYGBV.

 # Functions:

-* **read_reg(reg_to_read)**

-Returns a single byte from a virtual register on the breakout.  reg_to_read should be the address of the register to read.

-* **write_reg(reg_to_write_to, command_to_write)**

-Function to write a single byte to a single virtual register on the breakout.  reg_to_write_to should be the address of the virtual register to be written to (BEFORE bit 7 is set to 1 to indicate a write, i.e. use the same address as for reading), command_to_write should be a single hex value to be written to that register.

 * **take_single_measurement()**

-Function to get the breakout to take a single set of ROYGBV readings and return them as a list of floats in the order ROYGBV.
+Function to get the breakout to take a single set of ROYGBV readings and return them as a list of 6 floats in the order ROYGBV.

 * **take_single_measurement_with_led()**